 Commenter numbers: 3 and 4 listed in the Commenter section below

-Response ORS 468.140(1 and 2) and OAR 340-012-0145(4) specify that each day of violation is a separate offense for which a separate penalty may be assessed.
+Response ORS 468.140(1) and (2) and OAR 340-012-0145(4) specify that each day of violation is a separate offense for which a separate penalty may be assessed.
 However, neither the statutes nor rules require DEQ to issue a separate penalty for each separate day of violation.
 Instead, ORS 468.130(2)(e) specifies that the penalty rules must consider “whether the violation was repeated or continuous.”
 OAR 340-012-0145(4) implements that statute, giving DEQ the ability, in its discretion, to determine whether separate penalties should be assessed for each occurrence or whether a penalty assessed for one occurrence should be aggravated when the violation was repeated or continuous.
 Eliminating the “O” factor would be inconsistent with the statutory directions and take away a useful penalty factor.